Shooting Para sport: ISSF's 2013–2016 rule changes

 Shooting teams around the globe now focus on decimal scoring trials in the qualification, not just the finals stage.
-Likewise, the Safety Flag RULE 6.2.2.2., with a small ISSF flag on one end of a highly visible nylon line (such as from the whipper-snipper garden tool), inserted full length and out the other end of both rifles and pistols to visibly show that the firearms is unloaded and 'safe', are additional required safety equipment seeing action at the finals, as well as firearm control and while on standby at the firing point.
+Likewise, the Safety Flag RULE 6.2.2.2., with a small ISSF flag on one end of a visible nylon line (such as from the whipper-snipper garden tool), inserted full length and out the other end of both rifles and pistols to visibly show that the firearms is unloaded and 'safe', are additional required safety equipment seeing action at the finals, as well as firearm control and while on standby at the firing point.